Using Polygot Persistence with NoSQL Databases for Streaming Multimedia, Sensor, and Messaging Services in Autonomous Vehicles 2020-01-0942

-The explosion of data has created challenges for both cloud-based systems and autonomous vehicles in data collection and management.
-The same challenges are now being realized in developing autonomous databases for the implementation of on-demand services in autonomous vehicles.
-With just one autonomous vehicle expecting to generate over 30 Terabytes of data a day, modern databases provide opportunities to horizontally scale AV data seamlessly.
+The explosion of big data has created challenges for both cloud-based systems and Autonomous Vehicles (AVs) in data collection and management.
+The same challenges are now being realized in developing databases for integrated sensors, streaming, real-time and on-demand services in AVs.
+With just one AV expecting to generate over 30 Terabytes of data a day, modern NoSQL databases provide opportunities to horizontally scale AV data seamlessly.
 NoSQL provides solutions designed to accommodate a wide variety of data models such as, key-value, document, column and graph databases.
 Key-value stores are by nature scalable, fast processing, and distribute horizontally.
-These databases are tasked with handling several data types, radar, lidar, ultra-sonic, GPS, odometry, inertial measurement units, sensor data, while providing streaming and real-time services.
-NoSQL can store and utilize structured, semi-structured, and unstructured data necessary for multimedia storage.
-NoSQL databases such as graph databases supports big data necessary for the demands of modern software development of streaming services for applications with integration and scalability in autonomous vehicles.
-Graph databases can scale autonomous data by using geospatial and geolocation data as vertices and entities for flexible queries.
-The entities of a graph database can be a person, place, object, and edges that represent the relationship between two nodes.
-This paper proposes an autonomous platform to process structured, unstructured, and semi-structured data using NoSQL databases built on a hybrid framework.
+These databases are tasked with handling several data types including IoT, radar, lidar, ultra-sonic sensors, GPS, odometry, and sensor data while providing streaming and real-time services.
+NoSQL can store and utilize structured, semi-structured, and unstructured data necessary for multimedia storage needs.
+NoSQL databases such as Graph databases support big data necessary for the demands of modern software development.
+Graph databases can scale AV data by using geospatial and geolocation coordinates as entities for flexible queries and pattern recognition.
+This paper addresses the development of an autonomous platform to process structured, unstructured, semi-structured, and polymorphic data using NoSQL databases built on a hybrid framework.
 Using Polygot Persistence for processing multimedia, social media, GPS data, audio, fleet diagnostics, and messaging services will be incorporated into the Platform as a Services (PaaS).
-Integration of NoSQL and vertical scalability through cloud deployments will continue the development of an integrated database that’s scalable for the PaaS application.
+Integration of NoSQL’s toolboxes and horizontal scalability through cloud deployments will continue the development of an integrated database that’s scalable for the PaaS application.